 So if this has made you realise that you probably don’t NEED to be stretching just because you thought it was good for you, or because a someone told you you should, here’s what we think you are better off spending your time doing:

 i) Resistance Training - Resistance training improves our ability to perform daily tasks and improves a range of health and fitness outcomes like strength, muscle mass and bone density.
-It has also been shown to improve flexibility!
+As mentioned above, it has also been shown to improve flexibility!
 So it's a much better bang for buck option than stretching.

 ii) Aerobic Exercise - Very few people meet the minimum guidelines of 150 minutes of moderate exercise or 75 minutes of vigorous aerobic training per week.
 Going for a walk, a jog or a swim is great for weight management, improved heart health and mental wellbeing.
 So why not put that time you previously spent stretching to something that will significantly improve your health!